Kolmobatem/Kolmobatem/README.md

 - ⚡ Fun fact: ...
 -->

-Hi I'm Alexis Brachet and welcome to my GitHub page.
+I'm Alexis Brachet and welcome to my GitHub page.

-- 👨‍🎓 I am a third year student @ CentraleSupélec in Data Science and a work-study Data Scientist @ WEEM
+- 👨‍🎓 I am a third year student @CentraleSupélec in Data Science and a work-study Data Scientist @WEEM
-- 🔭 I am currently working on a research project @ WEEM based on BERT like models
+- 🔭 I am currently working on a research project @WEEM based on BERT like models [here](https://github.com/Kolmobatem/Profile_suggestion_model)
-- 🚀 You will find every important projects I have done during my courses
+- 🚀 You will find every important projects I have done during my courses @CentraleSupélec
-- 👀 I am looking for a job for September, feel free to reach me at alexisraja2000@gmail.com or on LinkedIn https://www.linkedin.com/in/alexis-raja-brachet/
+- 👀 I am looking for a job for September, feel free to reach me at alexisraja2000@gmail.com or on my [LinkedIn profile](https://www.linkedin.com/in/alexis-raja-brachet/)